 As you will read in this post, we have tried a few things to stop the poop, some of which have not worked and some we will be trying next.

 How you tackle the problem of cats pooping on your gravel depends on your budget.
 At the high end, simply replace your gravel with pointy large stones and cats will hate to walk on it.
 Cats are repelled by water.
 A motion-sensitive water soaker is a perfect deterrent.
-For a simple but budget-friendly solution, sprinkle some cayenne pepper or put down some smelly citrous or lavender oil.
+For a simple but budget-friendly solution put down some smelly citrous or lavender oil.
 You could also try cat silhouettes with scary eyes.

 I sometimes use affiliate links.
 When you click these links and make a purchase, I may get a small commission.
 It won’t cost you anything but it helps me to run this site.